withrobot/oCam/Firmware/README.md

  640 (H) x  480 (V) pixels   80 fps</br>
  320 (H) x  240 (V) pixels   160 fps</br>

+##oCam-5CRO-U_R1607(December 2016)
+The firmware for the oCam-5CRO series cameras is updated to be compatible with the latest oCam-viewer and the Windows libraries of libCamCap released on November to support Win 10.

 ##oCam-5CRO-U_R1604(April 2016)
 oCam firmware(oCam-5CRO-U_R1604_160419.img) is updated to support more frame rates up to 120 fps.</br>
 New frame rates for 640 (H) x  480 (V) pixels and 320 (H) x  240 (V) pixels are;